Quantum Assemblage Tomography

 Our results will find practical use in loophole-free demonstrations of quantum steering and other asymmetric nonlocality experiments, as it is essential to provide an accurate estimation of the detection efficiencies involved~\cite{brunner2007DetectionLoopholeAsymmetric, wittmann2012LoopholefreeEinsteinPodolsky}.
-Since our approach does not depend on the dimensionality of the original state, it can be readily extended to multipartite scenarios.
-Additionally, while we focused on dichotomic measurements for simplicity, the formalism is not limited to such cases.
-Generally, for a POVM $\{E_{a|x}\}_a$ with $a\in \{0, 1, \ldots, n_A\}$ conclusive outcomes, one needs at most $n_A-1$ independent $\gamma_x$ terms to describe potential biases for the measurement corresponding to $x$.
+Since our approach does not depend on the dimensionality of the original state, it can be readily extended to multipartite scenarios. {Additionally, while we focused on dichotomic measurements for simplicity, the formalism is not limited to such cases and could be used for steering in higher dimensions~\cite{zeng2022OnewayEinsteinPodolskyRosenSteering, srivastav2022QuickQuantumSteering}.} Generally, for a POVM $\{E_{a|x}\}_a$ with $a\in \{0, 1, \ldots, n_A\}$ conclusive outcomes, one needs at most $n_A-1$ independent $\gamma_x$ terms to describe potential biases for the measurement corresponding to $x$.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}